ShakifAshraf/Water-Management-and-Supply-System/README.md

 Our Youtube vuideo link for application prototype is given below: https://youtu.be/2kVFu69_spU

-project.java contains the source code for our application.
+The file named project.java contains the main activity code for our application.

 The total project is inside the zip file named water management and supply system.